joevegacoding/granulecoffeeroaster/README.md

 # Basic Overview

-Granulé coffee roaster is a complete e-commerce application built with React.js.
-The website allows you to purchase your favorite and pay with your preferred method of payment.
+Granulé Coffee is a React.js-based e-commerce application.
+You can discover and order your favourite coffee roast and pay with your preferred way of payment.

+### Note
+For testing and security puporses, the payment method is in test mode.

 ## 🚀 [Live View](https://naughty-ptolemy-c37ef5.netlify.app/)